qtsky89/portfolio/django/templates/devops.md

 <img src="https://wonhee-devops.s3.ap-northeast-2.amazonaws.com/devops_architecture.png" width="80%">

 ## Summary
-- **Situation**: Naver search system needs constant care to maintain Top IT company position in Korea.
+- **Situation**: Naver search engine team only offered a C++ library.
+To be more productive, I wanted to use other modern languages when making search logic that uses search engine's library.
-- **Task**: Develop and operate important search service.
+- **Task**: Wrap Naver search engine library, so search developers can leverage modern languages like Golang.
-- **Action**: Since I entered this company, developed Naver search service that I'm in charge of.
-And I applied unit test, e2e test for every pull request.
-I maintained the code library state of the art.
-Settled alarm and monitoring system and handled appropriately when something happens.
+- **Action**: Wrapped term extractor, synonym finder, and ebool parser.
+Changed automatic machine language type to Golang's slice and map.
+Set CI/CD pipeline.
+Maintained when new search engine features come out.
-- **Result**: Always meets deadline and doesn’t have big failure in my services.
+- **Result**: There was no significant performance drop when changing from C++ to Go.
+Developers could make their search logic twice as fast as C++.
+More than a hundred Naver search services adopted this library.
+I announced this result at 2020 Naver's Engineering Day workshop.
-- **Tech Stack**: Golang, C++, Apache module programming.
+- **Tech Stack**: Swig, Golang, C++
-- **Duration**: 1 member, 8yr ~ present
+- **Duration**: 2020.01.28 ~ present, 4 members

 ## Search logic that I'm in charge of
 * Post Search